xxxFRIARxxx/SaltyBot/README.md

 Exhibitions are so fucking wacky, that for right now, I'm just ignoring them completely.
 No bets, no database recording, no nothing.
 I haven't implemented it, and don't know if I will.

+## What happens when Tier or True Streaks don't come back from Twitch?

+If Tier or True Streaks aren't pulled from Twitch, it will not record that match.

 ## Important note - PATIENCE IS A VIRTUE!